hashsequence/GoWebAppsRepo/go/bin/src/chitchat/README.md

 * All structs are fully fleshed out (in the book chapter, they are only implied)
 * Some of the functions are placed as methods for the struct types instead of being a part of the package

+NOTE: I used this web app as a learning example and is not my original work

 Made some changes from the original author:
+(changes made by hashsequence)
+* modified Db initialization in data.go for my local pc
 ```go
 const (
   host     = "localhost"